 In total 120 users were included in the users focus groups.
-A payment of £15 was given to each user who took part in order to recompense for their time.
-Travel and childcare costs were also reimbursed.
+A payment of £15 was given to each user and carer who took part to recompense them for their time.
+Travel and care of dependent relatives costs were also reimbursed.